rejwan-ahamed/django-curd-rest-api/README.md

     3. python manage.py migrate

+    4. change port to 3306 in setting file

-    4. Insert the sql file in the following database
+    5. Insert the sql file in the following database
 ## Start server
     1. pipshell